 I like to see that the spam detector is working so I get Spamassassin to update the subject line for any emails the scanner believes are spam.
 This is purely cosmetic, it simply changes the string that is added to the subject line emails it believes are spam.
-Since I already have a rule in my email client looking for the string “[**SPAM**] that is what I change it to.

 The variable $final_spam_destiny is used to determine the final outcome of an email that is believed to be spam.
 Since one man’s spam is another man’s valuable message.
 We shall let the user decide, It will be marked as suspected spam but allow it to be delivered.

 The last variable for @lookup_sql_dsn, is required because Amavis tries to find out whether an email is incoming (sent from the Internet to your domains) or outgoing (sent from your system to the internet) by looking at the @acl_local_domains setting.
 You need to tell Amavis where to check if a certain domain is one of your destination domains.
 The reason is that you usually don’t want to scan your outgoing emails.
 Imagine that a mail shot by your own marketing